-Hill’s Science Diet Mature Adult Dry Dog Food receives the Advisor’s second-lowest tier rating of 2 stars.
+Hill’s Science Diet Adult Plus Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The Hill’s Science Diet Mature Adult product line includes four dry dog foods.
+The Hill’s Science Diet Adult Plus product line includes the 11 dry dog foods listed below.

-Hill’s Science Diet Mature Adult Active Longevity Small Bites was selected to represent the other products in the line for this review.
+Hill’s Science Diet Small Bites Adult 7+ was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Dry Dog Food